How to invest in dividend stocks in the UK

 • Total return.
 This is the overall performance of a stock, combining any rise or fall in share price with the dividend yield.
 For instance, if a share price rises by 6% over one year, and the share has an annual dividend yield of 5%, its total return is 11%.

 • Earnings per share (EPS).
-This figure is a company’s profit per share, so is calculated by taking a firm’s quarterly or annual income and dividing it by the number of shares that exist in that company.
+This figure is a company’s profit per share, so it is calculated by taking a firm’s quarterly or annual income and dividing it by the number of shares that exist in that company.

-• Price-to earnings (P/E) ratio.
+• Price-to-earnings (P/E) ratio.
 This is calculated by dividing a company’s current share price by its EPS.
 A higher ratio suggests that investors expect higher growth from the company compared to the overall market.

 How long do you have to own a stock to get the dividend?

 • Declaration date.
-This is the date that a dividend is announced – this is the point in which investors spring into action to decide whether to invest.
+This is the date that a dividend is announced – this is the point at which investors spring into action to decide whether to invest.
 This is also when you’ll find out the following dates.

 • Ex-dividend date.
-This is the day after the final date at which you need to buy a stock in order to receive the dividend payment.
+This is the day after the final date at which you need to buy a stock to receive the dividend payment.
 Buying a stock on the ex-dividend date would not entitle you to the upcoming dividend.

 • Record date.
 This is usually one day after the ex-dividend date and is when a company pulls together a list of the shareholders that owned the stock on the day before the ex-dividend date – these are the shareholders that will get a dividend.